 In addition to donations receivable on behalf of The Courtauld Institute of Art, the Fund also receives donations on behalf of The Friends of the Courtauld Institute, a separate charity that also raises funds on behalf the Institute.
-All such donations are taken directly to the Balance Sheet and included within creditors until such time as they are transferred to The Friends.
-At 31 July 2020, the outstanding balance of these donations totalled £13,965 (31 July 2019: \pm 14,733).
+This charity ceased to trade with effect from 1 August 2020 so there is no longer an agency agreement in place.